Grande Pièce Symphonique: Background

 In addition, Yashiro pointed out that this work shares several features with some of composer's later masterpieces.

 The work's dedicatee, the virtuoso pianist and composer Charles Valentin Alkan, had written a symphony for solo piano a few years earlier, as part of the Douze Études dans tous les tons mineurs, Op.
 39, published in 1857, which also included the celebrated concerto for solo piano.
 Franck highly praised Alkan and arranged some of his piano pieces for organ.
 The score was published as part of the “Six pièces pour Grand-Orgue” by Mme.
 Maeyen-Couvreur, Paris.
 Around 1878, there was a reissue by Durand.

 Structure

 Although the work is written as a single movement, it can be divided into three parts.
-In this section, the work is going to be analyzed as consisting of three movements.